AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 `set-activity-goal`

-You can set goals for your activities in AthletiCLI by setting the target distance or duration for a specific sport.
+You can set goals for specific sports by defining target distance or duration over various periods.
-The goals can track your daily, weekly, monthly, or yearly progress.

 **Syntax**